Mandy Rain

-Amanda Rose Moseley (born December 20, 1993), better known by her stage name Mandy Rain, is an American singer, dancer, and actress.
+Amanda Rose Moseley (born December 20, 1993), known professionally as Mandy Rain, is an American singer, dancer, and actress.

 Rain started her acting career at a young age.
 In 2007, Rain auditioned for Star Camp, a Nickelodeon reality show.
 Rain was chosen to join the show and its subsequent music project, The Giggle Club.
 The band disbanded shortly after the series' finale.
 Shortly afterwards, The Giggle Club's producer Nick Cannon worked with Rain on a solo career.
 Cannon eventually formed the girl group School Gyrls with Rain.
 In 2009, the School Gyrls released their debut self-titled album and starred in a self-titled television film which premiered on Nickelodeon.
 Later that year, they also released a holiday album titled A Very School Gyrls Holla-Day.
 Rain left the group shortly after the release of the holiday album to focus on their solo careers.

 A year after the disbandment of the School Gyrls, Rain signed to Empire Distribution and released her debut single "Boogie".
 Her debut EP Riot was released in January 2015.
 The EP featured the singles "Riot" and "Dare to Love" with Kenton Duty.

 Early life

-Mandy Rain was born as Amanda Moseley in Hollywood, Florida on December 20, 1993.
+Mandy Rain was born as Amanda Moseley in Hollywood, Florida, on December 20, 1993.
 Mosley is the daughter of actor and comedian Mark Moseley.
 Mosley has one brother named Matt Moseley who is a professional dancer.

 Career

 2007–09: Career beginnings

 When Rain was 13 years old, she auditioned for the Nickelodeon series Star Camp.
 Rain was chosen along with seven other kids to be in a band called The Giggle Club.
 Star Camp documented The Giggle Club as they recorded songs and performed live.
 During the filming of Star Camp, Moseley was given her stage name "Mandy Rain" by Nick Cannon.
 Shortly after season one, the Giggle Club had broken up so all the members could focus on their solo careers.
-After the series ended, Nick Cannon decided to groom Rain for a solo career.
+After the series ended, Nick Cannon decided to prepare Rain for a solo career.
 Cannon brought Rain to several record producers to record solo tracks, while he drafted a sitcom concept, The Diaries of Mandy Rain, that he would pitch to Nickelodeon and Disney.